Selling in the money covered calls can be an excellent income generating strategy for stock investors trying to live off investment income.

 In this next possible outcome, assume Retire Corp closes below $18, or deep in the money.
 It closed at $17.16.

 The option buyer didn’t exercise the option since the market price of the stock on expiration day is below the strike price.
 The option buyer could simply buy the stock for less than the strike price of $18 so there would have been no reason to exercise the option.

-She would be close to breaking even on the overall position if she sold her stock at option expiration.
+He would be close to breaking even on the overall position if he sold his stock at option expiration.

 Alex could still use any of the four options available from above but the outcome will be less favorable since the stock price dropped more before the option expiration date.

-Let’s look at the third possible outcome at option expiration with her Retire Corp in the money covered call strategy.
+Let’s look at the third possible outcome at option expiration with Alex’s Retire Corp in the money covered call strategy.